Climate, weather and tides at Macquarie Island

 Rain and snow are frequent, with only a few days each year with no precipitation.

 Days can be quite sunny in December and January but the winter months are generally cloudy.

-Day length during the peak of summer can be as little there are only about four hours of darkness.
+During the peak of summer, there are only about four hours of darkness.